Ethical Sponsorship

 • Mental health and wellbeing

-Hall & Wilcox is proud of its inclusive culture – one that is inclusive and progressive.
-It enables us to create a workplace environment in which both individuals and groups feel welcome, respected and valued every day and in every interaction.
+Hall & Wilcox is proud of its culture – one that is inclusive and progressive.
+Our commitment to creating an inclusive workplace culture extends beyond office locations.
+It’s about our firm’s identity and our dedication to fostering connections with our clients and our community, something we value deeply.
+It enables us to create a workplace environment where everyone feels welcome, safe, respected and valued every day and in every interaction.

-We believe a sustained focus on mental health and wellbeing is critical, and we aim to achieve this by promoting awareness and support of mental health initiatives and programs, some of which include; Mindfulness in May, R U OK?
-Day, Mental Health Month and World Mental Health Day.
+The wellbeing of our people is a priority for the firm, and we understand the pivotal role employers play in providing support.
+A resilient workforce enhances our ability to serve clients and each other.
+We believe a sustained focus on mental health prevention and wellbeing is critical, and we aim to achieve this by promoting awareness and support of mental health initiatives and programs.

-Prior to commencing with Hall & Wilcox, new starters are provided with the firm’s Anti-discrimination and sexual harassment, Anti-Bullying and Complaint resolution policies.
-They must read these policies and acknowledge they have by signature.
-Additionally, all employees and partners are required to complete mandatory training on sexual harassment.
-Our people also complete refresher training every two years.
+Prior to commencement, new starters are provided with the firm’s anti-discrimination and sexual harassment, anti-bullying and complaint resolution policies.
+They must read these policies and provide a signed acknowledgement after completion.
+Our people are also required to complete refresher training every two years.

 Diversity within the legal profession

-Leveraging the diversity offered by our people to deliver Smarter Law to our clients is critical and supports us to being recognised externally as a firm that exemplifies diversity in its day-to-day practice.
-Key to our success is to attract ,retain and engage the best talent ; building stronger relationships with clients; and improved decision making, problem solving and innovation through diverse teams and diversity of thinking.
+Incorporating diverse perspectives and utilising the varied strengths of our team to deliver Smarter Law solutions to our clients is crucial.
+This approach helps us to be recognised externally as a firm exemplifying diversity in its everyday operations.
+Our success hinges on attracting, retaining and engaging the best talent, building stronger client relationships and improving decision-making, problem-solving and innovation through diverse teams and perspectives.

-Adherence to the LIV Clerkship & Traineeship Guidelines
+Adherence to the LIV Seasonal Clerkship and Graduate Program Guidelines

-Hall & Wilcox is a signatory to the LIV Seasonal Clerkship and LIV Traineeship Guidelines 2021.
-The firm has followed these guidelines put in place by the LIV for several years to ensure consistency and fairness throughout the recruitment process.
-All offers and communications regarding our Seasonal Clerkship and Graduate programs are made in line with these guidelines.
+Hall & Wilcox is a signatory to the 2024 LIV Seasonal Clerkship and Graduate Program Guidelines.
+The firm has followed these LIV guidelines for several years to maintain consistency and fairness in our recruitment process.
+All clerkship and graduate offers and communications are made in line with these guidelines.

 Allowing each member of our team to bring their best to work, by supporting and upholding our standards of engaging with one another, we’re able to nurture those values and achieve great outcomes for our clients.